dhruv-khokhar/Personal-Portfolio/README.md

 # Personal-Portfolio
-In this project, a personal portfolio is developed using HTML, CSS and JavaScript.<br>
+In this project, a personal portfolio website is developed using HTML, CSS and JavaScript.

 **Website Link -** https://dhruv-portfolio.pages.dev/

 ## Sections